BFF271/Comic/README.md

-# Ecommerce app was bootstrapped with VueJs, NuxtJs and Tailwind CSS.
+# eCommerce app was bootstrapped with VueJs, NuxtJs and Tailwind CSS.

 ## Installation